braydonf/nostr-key-change/README.md

   * Another `p` tag SHOULD be included if there was a predecessor public key.
 This helps to inform other users of a link between the predecessor public and a successor public key.
   * The `attestations` tag MUST include JSON stringified copy of the attested to metadata keys and values.
 * For a _private_ attestation:
-  * The `d` tag MUST be an encrypted and hashed version of the public key, and MUST be the hex encoding of a sha256 hash of an encrypted, with NIP-44, of the public key.
+  * The `d` tag MUST be an encrypted and hashed version of the public key (hex encoding of a sha256 hash of an encrypted, with NIP-44, of the public key).
   * The `p`, `metadata` and `attestations` tags, as the same as the public attestation, MUST be JSON stringified and NIP-44 encrypted in the content field.

 ## Migration Keys